uttampatro/portfolio/README.md

    - Two Sum II - Input Array Is Sorted
    - Divide Array Into Equal Pairs
    - Find the Duplicate Number

+Day 10 (28 Dec)
+   - Find All Duplicates in an Array
+   - Single Element in a Sorted Array
+   -